NCommander/dnscatcher/doc/technical_overview.md

 DNSCatcher operates four services, a standard DNS server on port 53, DNS-over-TLS on port 853, DNS over HTTPS and a REST interface on port 443.
 An optional web interface can also be run against the REST interface.
 Alternate ports from IANA will be requested so Catcher can be run alongside another server without conflict.
 Catcher acts as an autherative server for it's own subdomain; for example, given the domain example.org, DNSCatcher should be deployed to dnscatcher.example.org with a NS delegation of the dnscatcher subdomain.

 Catcher has the ability to run as a recursive resolver for legacy (normal DNS clients), although this functionality is disabled by default.
 It can also act as a forwarding DNS server, performing validation and verification in real time for legacy clients.
 Instead, this DNS server is primarily intended to hold the CHK_IN class, receive zone transfer requests, and manage it's own TLSA signing records.
-It also hosts the DNSCatcher Bootstrap file which can be used by clients that are otherwise unable to resolve or validate Catcher's server information or for use in private networks.
+It also hosts the DNSCatcher Bootstrap file which can be used by clients that are otherwise unable to resolve or validate Catcher's server information for use in private networks.

 ### First Run
 On first run, the server will undertake several initialization steps.
-This section assuming a publicly reachable DNSCatcher instance; see the section on private networks for steps regarding that setup.
+This section assumes a publicly reachable DNSCatcher instance (See the section on private networks for steps regarding that setup).

-First, it will initialize it's backend database (currently expected to be PostgreSQL), create the initial administrator user, and finally generate a 2048-bit RSA public and private key, and generate a certificate signing request.
+First, it will initialize it's backend database (currently expected to be PostgreSQL), then create the initial administrator user, and finally generate a 2048-bit RSA public and private key, and generate a certificate signing request.
 This keypair will be used for DNSSEC, locally signed RRSIGs/DLV (see below) and a signed X.509 certificate will provide attribution information.
-This certificate should be signed for S/MIME signatures, and be a OV (Class 2 S/MIME) or better certificate.
+This certificate should be signed for S/MIME signatures, and be an OV (Class 2 S/MIME) or better certificate.

 A seperate certificate for serverAuth is generated which has the server's hostnames and (ideally) the ipAddress encoded as the subect alternate names.
 This can be a DV certificate, although it is recommended that it be in the form of OV or EV.